-Your selection of a surgeon is as important as your decision to undergo cosmetic surgery.
+Your selection of a plastic surgeon in Beverly Hills is as important as your decision to undergo cosmetic surgery.
 It must be done in a thorough, well-organized manner.
 Your results will be directly proportional to the amount of effort you are willing to expend during your search.
 While having a list of questions is a great first step, your interpretation of the answers is really the most important part.
 Once you understand how to ask follow up questions, you can drill down to a deeper level to get a sense of context.
 Emphasis on the need for reviewing qualifications, experience, training, post-operative photography and testimonials combined with open and honest discussion with the surgeon are among the necessary steps toward selecting the best surgeon for you.

 Below is a brief video giving an overview of how to select your plastic surgeon.